Wavefront offers an onboarding workflow, tutorial and tour dashboards, in-product help, docs, and other resources.

 - The Getting Started onboarding flow gives a overview of the Wavefront architecture, and a preview of dashboards and alerts.
 All trial users go through this flow before they can continue using Wavefront.

 - The tutorial dashboards and the tour dashboards help you get acquainted with the query language, alerting, chart types, and other Wavefront essentials.
 These dashboard highlight some of the features that make Wavefront special – and show you how to use them.

 - The in-product help on the right of each screen introduces what you’re looking at – e.g. charts or alerts – and has links to more info.

-Otherwise, the following list of documents are great for getting started with Wavefront.
+- This doc set (docs.wavefront.com) has in-depth information about many different aspects of the product.
+The following documents are great for getting started with Wavefront.
 If you want a condensed set of documentation, focus on the categories and topics with a icon.

-The following topics are great for learning about what Wavefront is, how to get data into Wavefront, what you can do based on your assigned permissions, and how to organize and search for entities in Wavefront, and to get an introduction to the main entities in Wavefront: charts, dashboards, alerts, events, and integrations.
+The following docs are great for learning what Wavefront is, how to get data into Wavefront, what you can do based on your assigned permissions, and how to organize and search in Wavefront.
+These docs also explore the main objects in Wavefront: charts, dashboards, alerts, events, and integrations.

 - Permissions Overview